cameroncros/OctoPrint-DiscordRemote/README.md

 [Benjamin Chanudet](https://github.com/bchanudet) for their initial plugin, which this is based on.

-[OctopusProteins](https://github.com/OctopusProteins) for their work on the enclosure plugin, and file upload capabilities.
+[OctopusProteins](https://github.com/OctopusProteins) for their work on the enclosure plugin, file upload capabilities and presence updates.

 [megasaturnv](https://github.com/megasaturnv) for their assistance with configuring the access settings.